Aleah Newell Charged With Murder In Deaths Of Her Two Children

 CHICAGO (CBS) –Aleah Newell was charged Saturday morning with murdering her two young children and attempting to kill her grandfather.

 Newell face two counts of first degree-murder and one count of attempted first-degree murder.
+She remains in the hospital and did not appear in court.
+The judge denied bail.

 People who met the mom at an emergency shelter in the days before said she was begging for help.